KevinTrinh1227/Hycord-Client/README.md

 ### 🚀 Activate the bot in terminal

-1. build and run the Discord bot
+1. Build and run the Discord bot

    ```sh
    python main.py